zype/zype.github.io/api_intro.md

 ### App Keys

 App keys are automatically created when you set up new apps.
 App keys provide per app authentication so that each bundled app has separate credentials.
 App keys are automatically bundled using Zype app builders.
-App keys can be retrived from your app's detail page.
+App keys can be retrieved from your app's detail page.

 #### Example: